MarcLinderGit/NFL_Stats/README.md

 ## Functions

-Certainly!
-I'll extend the Functions section in the README, providing more information about each function and including code snippets along with explanations.
-Here's the updated Functions section:

-## Functions

 The NFL Statistics Scraper script consists of several functions that serve specific purposes in the data scraping process.
 Below, you'll find detailed explanations and code snippets for each function.

 ### get_links